t0rrential/selenium-meeting/README.md

 Run the python file and see your rank and GPA printed in the terminal!

+Please note that ```Created TensorFlow Lite XNNPACK delegate for CPU.``` will appear in the terminal after running the main Python file.
+This has no effect on the code and you can continue to enter your username and password like usual without these logs affecting the inputs.

 Required Imports:
 - selenium
 - inquirer